-If you decide to move your dependents and household goods, try to have your household goods delivered during block leave period prior to the course commencing, or be prepared to have someone receive your household goods for you via a power of attorney.
+If you decide to move your dependents and household goods, arrange delivery of household goods during the block leave period prior to the course commencing, or be prepared to have someone receive your household goods for you via a power of attorney.

 Single Marines coming from commands external to MCB Camp Lejeune are not authorized to secure off-base housing before check-in or during the ITC.
-BAH own right will not be authorized.
+BAH own right WILL NOT be authorized.

-TMO Storage: Appropriation data for Long Term Storage is on Web Orders.
+DMO Storage: Appropriation data for Long Term Storage is on Web Orders.
 Contact Defense Management Office for setting up Long Term Storage.